johnwmillr/johnwmillr.github.io/_posts/2017-07-01-emg-audio-amplifier.markdown

 From their article:
 > This isn’t the first EMG rig we’ve seen, but John does a nice job of explaining why such a special amplifier is used and how it works.
 He also provides a lot of pointers to more detailed information, including a paper that covers the safety aspects of hooking yourself — or anyone — up to electronics.

 How kind of them!
-I'm glad they appreciated my two passions: explaining complicated concepts and promoting safety. :smiley:
+I'm glad they appreciated my two passions: explaining complicated concepts and promoting safety. :)

 Head over to my [Instructables profile](https://www.instructables.com/member/johnwmillr/) to see some of the other projects I've worked on.